shijiew97/GBnpmle/README.md

 # GBnpmle
-R pakcage for Generative Bootstrap NPMLE, _GB-NPMLE_ in short.
+R pakcage for Generative Bootstrapping for Nonparametric Maximum Likelihood Estimation, _GB-NPMLE_ in short.

 ## Abstract
-Nonparametric maxium likelihood estimator (NPMLE) is popular for estiamting latent distribution in mixture model despite the fact that NPMLE is almost-surely discrete which is less attractive when truth is continous density.
+Nonparametric maxium likelihood estimation (NPMLE) is a popular mtehodology for estimating a latent density in mixture models.
+However, the classical NPMLE is almost surely discrete, making it less attractive for modeling continuous latent densities.

-Bootstrapping is one of the nature way to introduce smoothness such as Weighted likelihood Bootstrap.
-GB-NPMLE is a generative framework for fast approximating true NPMLE bootstrap distribution with siginificant computational reduction while remain as smooth as true bootstrap esimator.
+Bootstrapping, e.g. the weighted likelihood bootstrap, is a natural way to simulate from the latent distribution and introduce smoothness into the NPMLE.
+GB-NPMLE is a generative framework for fast bootstrapping.
+In terms of density estimation, GB-NPMLE is almost indistinguishable from traditional bootstrapping based on repeated evaluations on resampled data.
+However, GB-NPMLE only requires a single evaluation of a two-stage algorithm, making it computationally much more efficient.

 ## Installation
-To run the GB-NPMLE smoothly, there are several pre-requisites needed to be installed before the R package.
-The main of GB-NPMLE is worte in `Python`, especially __Pytorch__ library and we strongly recommend using `CUDA` (GPU-Based tool) to train GB-NPMLE which can be accelerated a lot than using `CPU`.
+To fit GB-NPMLE, there are several software tools that need to be installed before using this R package.
+The main of GB-NPMLE function is written in `Python` using the __Pytorch__ library.
+We also strongly recommend using `CUDA` (GPU-Based tool) to train GB-NPMLE which can be much faster than using `CPU`.
 - __Python__ 3.7 or above
 - __[Pytroch](https://pytorch.org/)__ 1.11.0 or above
 - __[NAVID CUDA](https://developer.nvidia.com/cuda-toolkit)__ 10.2 or above

-In R, we also need `reticulate` package to run `Python` in R and `devtools` to install R package from github.
+In R, we also need to install the `reticulate` package to run `Python` in R and `devtools` to install R package from GitHub.
 ```
 install.package("reticulate")
 install.package("devtools")
 ```

-Now, use the following code to install `GBnpmle` package.
+Now, use the following code to install the `GBnpmle` package.
 ```
 library(devtools)
 install_github(repo = "shijiew97/GBnpmle")